-The entire approach makes the end-users feel confident about the products to recommend it to others and spread the word.
+The entire approach makes the end-users feel confident about the products to recommend them to others and spread the word.

 Companies like Slack, DropBox, Calendly, and Product Board are classic examples of successful product-led growth models.

 Let’s dive a little deeper into product-led growth, shall we?